CogentRoleplayCommunity/FogentRoleplay/Magic/Magic.md

 * Magic that rely on the body to produce Magic Resource (such as Fallen's Fellcraft) use Endurance as their governing core skill.
 * Magic that relies on the mind or spirit to produce Magic Resource (such as Fallen's Runecraft or Miracles) use Willpower as their governing core skill.
+* Magic that relies upon a relationship with a divine being or a pact with a naferious entity could use Communication, as it is only through the connection to the entity that the magic is held together.
+* Magic that relies upon ones connection with nature could use Survival.

 ## Magic Resource